 Product Functionality Description Cosmetic Category

 F1 - Collectible or Specialty equipment C6 - Used Excellent

-- Collectibles are rare, vintage, and no longer manufactured or supported by C5 - Used Very Good
+Collectibles are rare, vintage, and no longer manufactured or supported

 original manufacturers C4 - Used Good

-- Specialty equipment are rare and specialized equipment not generally C3 - Used Fair
+Specialty equipment are rare and specialized equipment not generally C3 - Used Fair

 available in retail.

-- Inspected and determined to be viable for reuse or parts.
+Inspected and determined to be viable for reuse or parts.

-- May have broken or missing pieces.
+May have broken or missing pieces.

-- Data sanitized or free of data storage media
+Data sanitized or free of data storage media

 F2 - Verified Specialty Equipment C7 - Certified Pre-Owned

-- Verified removed from operation with no known defects in functionality C6 - Used Excellent
+Verified removed from operation with no known defects in functionalit y C6 - Used Excellent

-- No physical damage or defects
+No physical damage or defects

 No corrosion

-- No missing parts
+No missing parts

 Original part numbers and serial numbers verified accurate

 Data sanitized or free of data storage media

 F3 - Key Functions Working C6 - Used Excellent

-.
-A subset of the original functions of the device that an ordinary user of the C5 - Used Very Good
+A subset of the original functions of the device that an ordinary user of

 device expects to function are verified working through manual or C4 - Used Good

 automated tests.
 C3 - Used Fair

-١. Software may not be loaded or configured
+Software may not be loaded or configured

-١. Hardware required for key functions to be tested may have been removed
+Hardware required for key functions to be tested may have been removing ved

 after testing (e.g. Hard Drive)

-١. May be missing components not essential to key functions.
+May be missing components not essential to key functions.

-١. Secondary functions may not be tested or working.
+Secondary functions may not be tested or working.

-May not include Focus Materials (e.g. Battery) that are not working or not
+May not include Focus Materials (e.g. Battery) that are not working or r not

-1 tested.
+tested.

-١. All missing parts or cosmetic damages will be listed for each item.
+All missing parts or cosmetic damages will be listed for each item.

-1 Data sanitized or free of data storage media
+Data sanitized or free of data storage media

-EA - Hardware Functional C6 - Used Excellent
+F4 - Hardware Functional C6 - Used Excellent

-14 All hardware is tested manually or with diagnostic software and verified CO - OSEG EXCENENT
+All hardware is tested manually or with diagnostic software and verified a

 working

 No missing or damaged components or parts

 Software not loaded or configured

 No hardware defects

-- No naroware detects Data sanitized or free of data storage media
+Data sanitized or free of data storage media

-OC.
-Hand Sundhank

-15 - Refurbished C6 - Used Excellent
+F5 - Refurbished C6 - Used Excellent

 All functions tested with diagnostic software

-Loaded and configured with legally licensed software for full operations
+Loaded and configured with legally licensed software for full operations 5

 ready for the user.

 Electronic test results are available.

-1 No hardware or software defects
+No hardware or software defects

 Data sanitized or free of data storage media

 F6 - Like New C7 - Certified Pre-Owned

-All functions tested with diagnostic software
+All functions tested with diagnostic software c/ - certined Fre-Owned

-- Repaired with OEM original parts
+All functions tested with diagnostic software Repaired with OEM original parts

-- Loaded and configured with original manufacturer's legally licensed software.
+Loaded and configured with original manufacturer's legally licensed software.

-- Meets OEM specifications for full original functionality.
+Meets OEM specifications for full original functionality.

 Electronic test results are available.

 Zero defects

 Data sanitized or free of data storage media

-Data Samuela of Mee of data Storage friedra